RileyLin/Data-Eng-Practice/aws_startup_sa_interview_prep/preparation_guide.md

     *   **Why it works:** This is about a high-pressure situation with a hard deadline ("payroll runs in 48h").
 While the root cause was a mistake, your *actions* demonstrate how you perform under pressure, take ownership, and resolve a critical issue before it caused a major problem.
 This is a powerful story about delivering results even when things go wrong.
 *   **Backup Story:** You could adapt the **Salesforce Data Migration** story.
 A project of that complexity likely had moments where the timeline was at risk.
 You could talk about a specific instance where a dependency was late or an unexpected technical issue arose.
 Then, describe how you re-prioritized tasks, communicated with stakeholders, and managed the situation to keep the project on track.

+**4. "Tell me about a time you had a disagreement or conflict"**

+This question is designed to see how you navigate professional disagreements.
+The key is to show that you focus on a shared goal and use data and persuasion, not emotion.
+Your **Census Pipeline** story is ideal for this.

+*   **Primary Story:** **Census Pipeline (Influence w/o Authority).**
+    *   **Why it works:** This story is a masterclass in handling resource conflict.
+The "conflict" wasn't a fight; it was a disagreement on priorities—Engineering had zero bandwidth for a project that you knew was critical for multiple internal customers (Sales, Finance, etc.).
+You didn't just escalate; you took ownership of resolving the conflict yourself.
+    *   **How to frame the narrative:**
+        1.  **Situation & Conflict:** "My internal customers in Sales and Finance were blocked because our risk models were stale, but the Engineering team had no bandwidth to build the census data pipeline they needed.
+The conflict was a classic one: a real business need vs. limited engineering resources."
+        2.  **Action & Influence (This is how you resolved it):** "Instead of just adding it to a backlog, I decided to de-risk the project and prove its value.
+I used my own time to build a working POC.
+Crucially, I also built a one-slide ROI deck quantifying the business impact, showing an estimated \$800k lift.
+This combination of a working demo and a clear business case is how I approach influencing without authority."
+        3.  **Result & Resolution:** "By presenting both the technical solution and the business value, I was able to turn the conversation from 'we don't have time' to 'this is a priority.'
+The Engineering manager agreed to allocate a sprint.
+The conflict was resolved because we were all able to align around the data that proved the value of the project.
+We ultimately delivered the solution, which added over \$1M in premium."
+    *   **LPs to highlight:** This story strongly demonstrates **Ownership**, **Bias for Action**, **Dive Deep** (to build the POC and ROI), and **Earn Trust** by solving a problem for your customers and for the engineering team.

 ### Delivery Tips

 *   **Stick to the STAR Method:** You are already doing this perfectly in your prep document.
 Keep it concise.